Library Documentation

 if

-Make a choice based on whether the input is True or False.
+if makes a choice based on whether condition is True or False.

 if :: (condition :: Boolean) {(then :: value)} {(else :: value)} -> (output :: value)